MWatty/Peaches-n-Green/README.md

 cooking time and simplicity level.
 At a glance this offers the user much of the information that they will need.
 On this page there is also an ingredients list and method all again displayed in a simple fuss free manner.

-* Essentials - this was created to take away the "I have no idea where to start" when it comes to vegetarian cooking.
+* Essentials - this list was created to take away the "I have no idea where to start" mindset when it comes to vegetarian cooking.
 This is a statement that is very familiar to many vegetarians and this page is a great starting point for the non-vegetarain when embarking on their first vegetarian recipes.

 * Contact Page - this enables users to reach out to me to ask questions, provide feedback and potentially make requests for meal ideas.
 This also allows the site owner